-- All patients or family members who have FEVER OR COUGH will be required to wear a simple face mask from the time they enter the building until the time they leave the building.
+- All patients and family members will be required to wear a face mask from the time they enter the building until the time they leave the building.

 - Bring your own mask if you have one.If you do not have one, then please bring a cloth or other article of clothing that you can put over your mouth or nose.

 - If you cannot bring your own mask or tissue, we will supply you with one.
 PLEASE keep in mind that our number of masks is limited, and it will be difficult for us to replenish our supply given the worldwide shortage of personal protective equipment.
 Maintaining our supply of masks is critical for us to continue to serve you safely.